PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/launch.rst

 started while a local copy of the application is already running, it will abort with an error message.
-This value only affects running a portable instance while a local instance is already running; if a second portable instance is launched, this value this value will not affect it.
+This value only affects running a portable instance while a local instance is already running; if a second portable instance is launched, this value will not affect it.
 See :ini-key:`SinglePortableAppInstance <[Launch]:SinglePortableAppInstance>` for controlling that case.